economolab/HCRprocess/README.md

 * = ignored by automatic file detection
 ```
 Files containing any of the following case-insensitive keywords are ignored by the automatic file detection system: `ROI`, `overview`, `TileConfiguration`.
-All other subdirectories will be automatically created the first time `HCRprocess` is run with an experiment directory.
+Several subdirectories will be automatically created the first time `HCRprocess` is run with an experiment directory.

 # TODO